jasoncpatton/ldap_to_mysql_image/README.md

 # ldap_to_mysql_image
-mambaforge-based image w/ python-ldap and mysqlclient libraries
+[mambaforge-based](https://quay.io/repository/condaforge/mambaforge) image w/ `python-ldap` and `mysqlclient` libraries

+Intended for use in syncing data from an AD to a MySQL db.